How to book an appointment

 Cancellations

-If you cannot keep an appointment, please let us know as soon as possible if you are unable to make your appointment by calling us on 01992 654004 press option 1 to leave a message with your name, date of birth, day and time of your appointment to be cancelled after the tone.
+If you cannot keep an appointment, please let us know as soon as possible if you are unable to make your appointment by calling us on 01992 654004 press Option 1 to leave a message with your name, date of birth, day and time of your appointment to be cancelled after the tone.
 Any appointment cancellation request less than 1 hour before the appointment will not be accepted as we may not have enough time to offer the cancelled appointment(s) to other patients in need.

+In general the NHS expects GPs to deal with your problems within a 10 minute appointment.
 Inevitably, numerous issues takes very much more than 10 minute leading to delays for the next patients.

-So please – help us to help you get the best out of your consultation - If you have several problems summarise them for the doctor briefly at the beginning.
+- If you have several problems summarise them for the doctor briefly at the beginning.
 The doctor can then help you prioritise the most urgent or significant issues.
 You may probably then need to make a further appointment on another day to deal with the less significant problems.
 Please understand why the doctor may advise this.

 - Use your appointment time effectively and help us keep to time for everybody’s benefit by telling us of only one significant problem per consultation.
 However we can usually deal with 2 simple problems effectively during your appointment.
 The more you throw at us – the less effective we will be.

-- Please do be prepared for the doctor to advise that you make a second appointment to discuss the unrelated and less significant issues.
+- Please be prepared for the doctor to advise that you make a second appointment to discuss the unrelated and less significant issues.
 It’s safer for you – and helpful to those following.

 - Your appointment is for one person only – please don’t ask us to deal with a second person ‘while I am here’.